RandAlMuhanna/CONVERTIT/README.md

 # Overveiw
-CONVERTIT is an iOS app allows people to convert currencies and uints.
+CONVERTIT is an iOS app allows people to convert currencies and units.

 ### Challenge Statment
 Provide help to all people to convert units and currencies in easy and clear way .